 Mobile Network Vulnerability and Analysis

-The mobile course is designed to take a novice operator from knowing very little about mobile networks to broad knowledge of several different network varieties as well as their potential flaws.
+The mobile network vulnerability training course is designed to take a novice operator from knowing very little about mobile networks to broad knowledge of several different network varieties as well as their potential flaws in relation to mobile network cybersecurity.
 The student will learn everything from radio and signaling characteristics, to launching a reconnaissance capability on an adversary’s network.

 The course includes: